-Ron Baxter and Abe Lemmons- A duo that changed Texas Longhorn Basketball History.
+Ron Baxter and Abe Lemmons- A duo that changed The History of Longhorn Basketball.

-On his first recruiting trip to California he found an individual that had those qualities.
+On his first recruiting trip to California as the Longhorn head coach he found an individual that qualified for his "type" of recruit.

-Ron Baxter was one of Abe Lemmons first great recruits at Texas .
+Ron Baxter was Abe Lemmons first great recruit at Texas .
 Ron was the high school co-player of the year in Los Angeles.
 Abe says “ I saw him (Ron) play against the Russians”.
 “The Russians even brought their own official”.
 “Talk about a crook”.
 The local paper after the game says “Russians introduce six-man basketball to the U.S”.
-Abe saw a lot of potential in Ron during the game even though Coach Lemons criticized his play saying “ Baxter passes too much , though.
-Doesn’t shoot enough”.
+Abe saw a lot of potential in Ron during the game even though Coach Lemons criticized his play saying “ Baxter passes too much" " Doesn’t shoot enough”.
 “Shot only twice against the Russian”.
 “He made one.”
-Abe knew that Ron was a great athlete and just needed a coach who would encourage him to shoot more.
+Abe knew that Ron was a great athlete and he just needed a coach who would encourage him to shoot more.

-Ron says he chose UT over other schools because Abe convinced him he could be part of a building program.
-In the book “You Scored One More Point Than a Dead Man” organized by Robert Heard Ron Baxter says about Coach Lemons “There was none of this, You’ll have breakfast at 7 and do such and such at 8:00 and …..”
+Ron says he chose UT over other schools because Abe convinced him he could be part of building a great program.
+In the book “You Scored One More Point Than a Dead Man” organized by Robert Heard, Ron Baxter says about Coach Lemons style “There was none of this, You’ll have breakfast at 7 and you do such and such at 8:00 and …..”
 “He did not act like a coach”.
-Baxter also liked his style and tart tongue. “ He cut me up pretty good for not moving down the baseline when I was inbounding against a full court press, and he told me I couldn’t get open (for a shot) if a dead man was guarding me, and that I couldn’t hit the basket with a shotgun.”
+Baxter also liked his tart tongue. “ He cut me up pretty good for not moving down the baseline one time when I was inbounding against a full court press, and he told me I couldn’t get open (for a shot) if a dead man was guarding me, and that I couldn’t hit the basket with a shotgun.”

 Baxter loved the Lemons system saying “It’s take the quick, good shot”.
 “You just play basketball”.
 “If you can get open inside 20 feet, you take your shot”.
 “We ran a stack to get the ball to Jim Krivacs on the baseline”.
 “If not, it’s free lance and go one on one”.
 Ron Baxter says Lemon coached to his players ability”.
 He does not “make them fit into a system”. “ He is the best sideline coach in the nation”.